 Description: Melaleuca viridiflora, Neofabricia myrtifolia woodland on beach ridges.

-Vegetation Communities: D8c, D13a, D17i

-Reference Sites: 1 Secondary (BAS20), 1 Quaternary (PWQ5)
+Status: Not of Concern Vegetation Communities: D8c, D13a, D17i Reference Sites: 1 Secondary (BAS20), 1 Quaternary (PWQ5)

 Two VC's are classified under this ecosystem, of which VC13a is the most prominent.
 Characteristics of these vegetation communities are summarised below.